wvirany/blog/content/posts/nngp/index.md

 Despite their overwhelming success in modern machine learning, deep neural networks remain poorly understood from a theoretical perspective.
 Classical statistical wisdom dictates that overparameterized models (i.e., models with more degrees of freedom than data samples) should overfit noisy data and thus generalize poorly.
 Yet, even in cases in which deep neural networks fit noisy training data almost perfectly, they still exhibit good generalizability.
 This contradiction has highlighted a serious gap between the theory and practice of deep learning, motivating the need for a more complete theoretical framework.

 An interesting result in the theoretical study of deep learning is the Neural Network Gaussian Process (NNGP), which shows the equivalence between neural networks and Gaussian processes (GPs).
-Indeed, [Neal [1996]](https://doi.org/10.1007/978-1-4612-0745-0_2) first showed that the prior distribution of functions represented by neural networks with a single hidden layer converges to a GP in the limit as the number of hidden units is taken to infinity[^fn1].
-More recently, [Lee et al. [2018]](https://arxiv.org/pdf/1711.00165) extended this work to the case of deep neural networks.
+Indeed, [Neal [1996]](#references-and-further-reading) first showed that the prior distribution of functions represented by neural networks with a single hidden layer converges to a GP in the limit as the number of hidden units is taken to infinity[^fn1].
+More recently, [Lee et al. [2018]](#references-and-further-reading) extended this work to the case of deep neural networks.

-In this blog post, I explain the NNGP, reviewing the works of both [Neal [1996]](https://doi.org/10.1007/978-1-4612-0745-0_2) and [Lee et al. [2018]](https://arxiv.org/pdf/1711.00165).
+In this blog post, I explain the NNGP, reviewing the works of both [Neal [1996]](#references-and-further-reading) and [Lee et al. [2018]](#references-and-further-reading).
 I aim to clarify the mathematical argumments which lead to their results in a detailed and step-by-step fashion.
 Then, I show some empirical results which further exemplify the NNGP.

 ### Gaussian Processes

-Informally, a GP is defined as a collection of random variables such that any finite collection of which take a multivariate Normal distribution.
+Formally, a GP is defined as a collection of random variables such that any finite collection of which take a multivariate Normal distribution.
 GPs can be thought of as an infinite-dimensional generalization of the multivariate Normal distribution, i.e., it is a distribution over functions with a continuous domain.

 In machine learning, most supervised learning techniques take a parametric modeling approach, in which the task is to estimate the parameters of a function class given observations from the distribution[^fn2].
-GPs, on the other hand, take a non-parametric Bayesian approach, in which minimal assumptions are made about the underlying distribution of data.
+GPs, on the other hand, take a nonparametric Bayesian approach, in which minimal assumptions are made about the underlying distribution of data.
 This permits a more flexible model for characterizing said distribution, whether it be by regression, clustering, or otherwise.

 For a more thorough explanation of GPs, I highly recommend [this blog post](https://distill.pub/2019/visual-exploration-gaussian-processes/).